 Unfortunately, treatment for serious injuries to the structure of your foot or diseases that cause foot pain may require surgery to fix the problem.
-Dr. Velimir Petkov of podiatry practice NJ considers surgical interventions only when absolutely necessary.
+Dr. Velimir Petkov of podiatry practice in NJ considers surgical interventions only when absolutely necessary.
 After reaching his diagnosis, he discusses your options with you.
 If you need surgery, you can trust Dr. Petkov to take care of you from start to finish.
 Call today to find out if you need metatarsal surgery.

 Metatarsal surgery involves a minimally invasive procedure for correcting foot injuries that affect your metatarsal bones.
 Each of your feet has five long metatarsal bones that connect each toe to the bottom part of your foot.
 The first metatarsal sits just behind the big toe.
 It’s usually the location where bunions develop.

-Removing bunions is the most common reason for the metatarsal surgery, but you may need surgery for other reasons, such as:
+Removing bunions is the most common reason for metatarsal surgery, but you may need surgery for other reasons, such as:

 Request For ConsultationBOOK CONSULTATION

 Dr. Velimir Petkov — the foot doctor at Premier Podiatry in Clifton, New Jersey — investigates the root cause of your heel pain, toe pain, ankle pain and generalized foot pain.
 You have to undergo a complete medical and physical examination of your feet, along with tests like a digital x-ray or a diagnostic ultrasound to see exactly where the problem lies.
 As there are several metatarsal surgical interventions available, Dr. Petkov must make the right diagnosis before he recommends the most appropriate treatment.

 The type of metatarsal surgery you need depends entirely on your condition.
 The options include: